vita-tran/CER-ProjectDemo/README.md

 ## End Goals
 - Creating a more optimized application that is both web and mobile friendly
 - Gaining more knowledge on how to make code more readable

+## Current Issues to resolve
+- Images are not formatted right
+- App is not yet made for mobile/md devices